aws-ia/terraform-aws-vpc/UPGRADE-GUIDE-2.0.md

 ### Invalid `for_each` argument

 This problem is nuanced.
-It likely indicates that youre trying to use a prefix list as a `route_to_nat` or `route_to_transit_gateway` value in a subnet argument or transit gateway id.
-If you're attempting to create a resource and use it as a value in any of subnet definition, you must first [target create](https://learn.hashicorp.com/tutorials/terraform/resource-targeting) those resources.
+It likely indicates that youre trying to use a computed value, like a resource id, as an input in the var.subnets map.
+Common examples would be passing transit_gateway id or prefix_list_id that is created in parallel.
+You must first [target create](https://learn.hashicorp.com/tutorials/terraform/resource-targeting) those resources.
 This includes both `aws_ec2_managed_prefix_list` and `aws_ec2_transit_gateway`.

 Alternative to target creates, see the [transit_gateway test](https://github.com/aws-ia/terraform-aws-vpc/blob/main/test/examples_transit_gateway__test.go) for an example, we create both in a separate root and pass as variables